logigearcorp/docs.testarchitect.com/content/user-guide/test-execution/methods-of-test-execution/running-tests-with-multiple-remote-desktop-sessions/_index.md

 2. On each of the remote sessions, start TestArchitect Controller and assign a unique port number to the Controller

-    **Restriction:** Although you can start TestArchitect Controller on multiple sessions, you can launch TestArchitect Client on only one session.
+{{<restriction>}} Although you can start TestArchitect Controller on multiple sessions, you can launch TestArchitect Client on only one session.

     There are three approaches to port number assignment.